Days

 - Pursued through the courts, allowing the ombudsman’s rulings to be enacted.

-- Served a Rent Repayment Order (RRO) which allows tenants to claim up to two years’ rent.
+- Served a Rent Repayment Order (RRO), which allows tenants to claim up to two years’ rent.

-That said, the government has recognised that landlords may also need support.
+That said, the Government has recognised that landlords may also need support.
 Discussions for alternative mediation options to help landlords resolve issues with tenants without resorting to court are ongoing, but nothing has been finalised.

 Will there be any membership fees to join?

 Yes, landlords will need to pay an annual fee to join the Ombudsman.
 This fee will be set by the Ombudsman service itself and is intended to cover the cost of running the scheme.
-The government has said it’ll aim to keep the fee proportionate, acknowledging the rising fees that landlords have to contend with.
+The Government has said it’ll aim to keep the fee proportionate, acknowledging the rising fees that landlords have to contend with.
 However, it’s still compulsory for landlords to join.

-“I assure the House that we are committed to ensuring that landlords who choose to leave the sector can exit the Ombudsman scheme as quickly as possible; this is not a ‘Hotel California’ Ombudsman where you can check out but never leave."
+“I assure the House that we are committed to ensuring that landlords who choose to leave the sector can exit the Ombudsman scheme as quickly as possible; this is not a ‘Hotel California’ Ombudsman where you can check out but never leave." - Baroness Taylor of Stevenage, Parliamentary Under-Secretary of State for Housing and Local Government

 Do former landlords need to retain their membership even after they stop letting properties?